 Hi!
 I’m Annie and I’m considered the “cat-lady” of the clinic although, NOT a crazy one :) I blame my mom for transferring her love of animals to me.
 I snuck my first rescue kitten into a hotel in Chicago when I was about 10 years old so I could bottle feed her every few hours.
 I covered her shoe box with a blanket and no one ever knew.
 Growing up in the country, stray cats were a regular occurrence.
 If they would let me touch them, they didn’t stay stray kitties for long (side note-bacon bits and butter are great tools for taming, but don’t tell the doctors I said that .)
 The worst part about leaving home for college was leaving my kitties behind.
 Stuffed animals are NOT the same thing!

-Hi-I'm Amanda!
-I was ten when my life truly started.
-I arrived home from a friend’s house one weekend to find a tiny, white fluff ball in my room.
-That little fluff ball was my very first dog and I named her Emma.
+I was ten when I discovered my passion in life.
+I arrived home from vacation one weekend to find a tiny, white fluff ball in my room.
+That little fluff ball was my very first dog and her name was Emma.
 Emma was an American Eskimo and throughout our lives together, she was my main frustration, yet my best friend.
-I received Emma as a present like every other child, however, our plans were different than most.
+I received Emma as a present shortly before my 10th birthday, however, our plans were different than most.
 Emma and I began obedience and agility training at a young age.
-We traveled around the Midwest to various agility shows and won a first place ribbon at our very first show.
-Due to behavioral issues, we had to retire early, but she has quite the collection of ribbons and received many titles.
+We traveled around the Midwest to various agility shows.
+Due to health issues, Emma had to retire early, but she received many titles and has quite the collection of ribbons.

 Hello!
 My name is Emily.
 I have always had an interest in spending time with animals.
 After a few years of working with people, and volunteering at a local animal shelter I was able to join the Blue Grass Veterinary Hospital family.
 I am so happy I got this opportunity!